Citation, DOI, disclosures and article data

 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

-Correct spelling is crucial to ensuring that the site is easy to read and trusted.
+Correct spelling, also known as orthography in formal usage, is crucial to ensuring that the site is easy to read and trusted.
 There are a number of troublesome examples that are either frequently written incorrectly, misunderstood or where multiple forms are accepted.
 In the latter case, we just need to choose one form for the sake of uniformity.
 The term orthography, is the formal term for the system of spelling for any language, although it also encompasses punctuation.

 Before we begin, it is worth noting that Radiopaedia no longer favors British over American spelling.
 Read more: British vs American English.

 A list of words that have several different forms, with the favored form placed first:

 x-ray (not xray or x ray or X ray or Xray)